ryandhjeon/obsidian-notes/Papers/Learning to Extrapolate Knowledge_ Transductive Few-shot Out-of-Graph Link Prediction.md

 *Learning to Extrapolate Knowledge with Graph Extrapolation Networks*
 - Training for 'seen-to-seen' work well on 'seen-to-unseen' cases?
-	- No. Use [meta learning] framdework to handle the OOG link prediction problem.
+	- No, they are suboptimal in handling unseen entities.
+Use [meta learning] framework to handle the OOG link prediction problem.
 Train a model over a <u>distribution of tasks</u> such that the model generalizes well on unseen tasks.

 **Learning Objective**
 - Maximize the score of a true triplet $s(e_h, r, e_t)$ that contains any unseen entities $e'$ to rank it higher than all the other false triplets, with embedding and score function parameters $\theta$ denoted as follows: